codekirei/personal-site-generator/source/markup/content/posts/hello-world.md

 I'll leave you with a brief explanation of the site's name.
 Kirei is a Japanese term:
 > kirei &mdash; adj., 1. lovely, beautiful, 2. clear, clean, tidy

-I studied Japan in college, and "kirei" is a word that always stuck out to me.
+I studied Japan in college, and "kirei" is one of the Japanese words that always stuck out to me.
 Like many Japanese words, it conveys a lot of meaning with only a few characters.
 More importantly, it represents exactly the kind of code I strive to write &mdash; code that is clean, clear, tidy, and beautiful.
 Thus, code kirei (きれいなコード, for the curious).

 Happy New Year everyone!
 Go forth and make cool things!